okfn/okfn.github.com/projects/add/index.md

 * You are an "Official Contributor" - to list a project as a Labs project you need to be an [Official Contributor][contributor].
-We do make exceptions so if you think your project is super-deserving of this privilege you can [get in touch][contact] -- or even submit just submit pull request and we can discuss there
+We do make exceptions so if you think your project is super-deserving of this privilege you can [get in touch][contact] -- or even just submit the pull request and we can discuss there

 [contact]: /contact/